denis911/GTM-300-spartans-2026-builtin-jobs-analysis/README.md

 ---

-*Code and analysis by Antigravity AI, inspired by the AI Engineering Field Guide.*
+*Code and analysis done by Antigravity AI, inspired by the AI Engineering Field Guide.*

 ---